XML | SQL Server Interview Questions

 (3) The counter used by an identity for new rows is reset to the seed for the column.
 If you want to retain the identity counter, use DELETE instead.

-8. What are global variables?
+Of course, TRUNCATE TABLE can be rolled back. - What are global variables?
 Tell me some of them?Transact-SQL global variables are a form of function and are now referred to as functions.

 ABS - Returns the absolute, positive value of the given numeric expression.